rohan98-107/rohan98-107.github.io/_posts/2025-06-18-Prompt_Engineering_for_Preferences.md

 - Context framings producing **clustered preference regions**

 This adds an entirely new dimension to prompt engineering that I am super excited to learn and share with you all!

----

-_Next up: I'll share the results from running 90 LLM experiments across these framing conditions.
-Spoiler alert: the preference trajectories are even weirder than I expected._
 ## References

 [1] Tversky, A., & Kahneman, D. (1981).
 The framing of decisions and the psychology of choice.
 Science, 211(4481), 453-458.